 - Feedback Subscription allows users to ”follow” feedback.
 They’ll receive email notifications for newly submitted feedback and comments.
 (Read More)

 How do I edit feedback?
 How do I change Statuses?

 In order to make changes to a feedback ticket, you'll need to "own" it.
-If you don't see the "Check Out" or "Take Ownership" options in the left-hand menu (shown below), your account isn't a member of the "Ownership Team".
+If you don't see the "Check Out" or "Take Ownership" options located in various places (shown below), your account isn't a member of the "Ownership Team".
 You can see that Ownership Team when viewing feedback and looking in the right-hand menu (also shown below), underneath the Feedback Score and Submitter Information sections.
 You'll need to be a member of that team or triage using an account that is.
 (Read more)